 Inserting tabs is simple in word processing programs like Microsoft Word.
 Typically, five spaces equal one tab.
 The goal of tabs is to make a document easier to read.
 However, we cannot insert tabs into Excel cells, even though we might still want to give our data a tabbed appearance to make it easier to comprehend and more attractive with respect to visuals.
 So, with that in mind, in this article, we will discuss 4 easy ways to insert a tab in an Excel cell.

-4 Handy Methods to Insert Tab in Excel Cell
+How to Insert Tab in Excel Cell: 4 Handy Methods

 In this article, we will learn 4 effective ways to insert a tab in Excel cells.
 Firstly, we will add space manually.
 In the next method, we will apply the Increase Indent command to make the data look like they have tabs.
 Then, we will use the Alignment tab to do the job.
 Finally, we will use the CHAR function to insert a tab in an Excel cell.
 We will use the following dataset to illustrate the methods.